HowellIT/PowereBay/README.md

 Get-eBayOrder -OrderID 'XXXXXXXXXXXX-XXXXXXXXXXXXX!XXXXXXXXXXXXXXX'
 ```

-To get multiple orders based on creation date:
+To get multiple orders based on creation date (only implemented parameters as of this writing):

 ```PowerShell
 Get-eBayOrder -CreationDateStart (Get-Date).AddMonths(-1) -CreationDateEnd (Get-Date).AddMonths(-1).AddDays(3)